 Taking a screenshot on iPhones and other smartphones is actually quite simple.

-If you are using an iPhone X or higher, then you need to open your blog post or the app on the screen.
-After that, simply press the ‘Side’ button on the right side and the ‘Volume Up’ button on the left side of your phone.
+If you use an iPhone with Face ID (iPhone X or newer), open the app you want to capture.
+Then, press the ‘Side’ button on the right and the ‘Volume Up’ button on the left at the same time.

 Make sure that you press both buttons at the same time.
 This will take a screenshot of the screen and save it to the ‘Screenshots’ folder on your phone.